VirgilSecurity/virgil-sdk-php/README.md

 #### Generate and publish user's Cards with Public Keys inside on Cards Service
 Use the following lines of code to create and publish a user's Card with Public Key inside on Virgil Cards Service:

-## Encryption / Decryption Example

-Virgil Security simplifies adding encryption to any application.
-With our SDK you may create unique Virgil Cards for your all users and devices.
-With users' Virgil Cards, you can easily encrypt any data at Client Side.

 ```php
 // generate and save Alice's Key into a key storage on a device
 $aliceKey = $virgilApi->Keys->generate();